- MUS 322 A (Wed: 10 – 10:59 a.m.)

 - “Face to Face with Orchestra and Chorus: A Handbook for Choral Conductors, 2nd ed., edited by Don V. Moses, et al.” Review: Music Research Forum, Vol. 20, 2005

-Javier Clavere, is an award winning performer and scholar that crosses over the worlds of keyboard performance, music theory, music technology, sacred music, and semiotics.
-As a polymath his research interests includes semiotics, systems theory, sacred music and signs, popular music and semiotics, Foucault studies, semiotics and globalization, multi-modality, and the semiotics of educational processes.
-His research in educational leadership include peace and conflict resolution-transformation through the arts, as well as leadership in systemic change, diversity and inclusion, higher education administration, assessment in higher education, and strategic program design.
-His love for technology allow him to research music production and audio engineering, recording and livestreaming.
+Javier Clavere, is an award-winning performer and scholar that crosses over the worlds of keyboard performance, music theory, music technology, sacred music, and semiotics.
+As a polymath, his research interests include semiotics, systems theory, entrepreneurship and the arts, semioethics, Stoicism and Christianity, sacred music and signs, popular music and semiotics, Foucault studies, semiotics and globalization, multi-modality, and the semiotics of educational processes.
+His research in educational leadership includes peace and conflict resolution-transformation through the arts, as well as leadership in systemic change, diversity and inclusion, higher education administration, assessment in higher education, and strategic program design.
+His love for technology allows him to research music production and audio engineering, recording and livestreaming.